OFFIS-DAI/cosima/docs/source/Tutorial.rst

 **Configuration of the .ini file**

-To use our new network, we have to include it in the mosaik.ini file, that is located outermost layer of our project structure.
+To use our new network, we have to include it in the cosima.ini file, that is located outermost layer of our project structure.
-You can either add a new configuration to the mosaik.ini file or make your own.
+You can either add a new configuration to the cosima.ini file or make your own.
-To start the simulation environment, the mosaik.ini has to contain the following content.
+To start the simulation environment, the cosima.ini has to contain the following content.

 .. code-block:: ini
     :linenos: